NUTRIENT REMOVAL ARTICLES BY KEVIN WESTERLING

 The Benefits Of An Integrated Watershed Approach To Nutrient Management

-How to look beyond the wastewater treatment plant for sustainable, holistic solutions to nutrient loading
+Looking beyond the wastewater treatment plant for sustainable, holistic solutions to nutrient loading

 White Paper: Wastewater Lagoons - A New Aeration Concept The use of wastewater treatment lagoons, or stabilization ponds, is a common practice for rural municipalities and industrial facilities.
 Through the years there have been numerous designs for these ‘sludge settling basins,’ ranging from facultative, partial aerated, and fully aerated systems.
 By Jim Dartez, RELIANT Water Technologies